Rapidisimo/ftl/src/recipes/arepa-de-choclo.md

 I’ve tried various arepa recipes but none lived up to my expectations.
 After doing some research, I came across one that I could build upon.
 Now that I’ve made it many times, while adjusting ratios, I’m confident you will enjoy this delicious recipe.

+A link to the YouTube video: [Sweet Corn Patty with Toppings](https://youtu.be/ryvgMEc7L68)

 ## Equipment

 - Blender